meazamisgina/meazamisgina/README.md

 ## Hi, I'm Meaza 👋

 Ever watched a midfielder orchestrate the perfect play?
 That split-second where chaos becomes beautiful order?
 That’s exactly how I see software engineering.
 I approach technology with the eye of an artist—finding beauty in algorithms and elegance in architecture.
-I aspire to contribute to the tech industry where creativity and logic work like a perfect team play to serve communities.
+I aspire to contribute to the tech industry where creativity and logic work like a perfect team to serve communities.
 `The best code, like the best football, makes the complex look effortless.`

 _____________________________________________________________